-Our agency has the privilege and responsibility to raise funds for organizations from around the world that are doing amazing work.
+Our agency has the privilege and responsibility to raise funds for organizations from around the world that do amazing work.
 We learn the organization’s voice, analyze their donor database, develop a multi-channel fundraising strategy, remove the friction points for giving, and much more.

 One of the essential components is writing an appeal that will inspire the giving response to sustain the crucial programs of our clients.
 There are certain criteria that must be met in order for the appeal to be effective.

-I would like to share a checklist that you can use to check your next appeal letter against before sending.
+I would like to share a checklist that you can use to check your next appeal letter against before you send it.

 >> Have you outlined a compelling problem and a solution?

-The first few sentences need to grab the reader’s attention by speaking to their values and presenting a compelling reason to respond.
+The first few sentences need to grab the reader’s attention.
+Speak to their values and present a compelling reason to respond.
 The problem or need that you want help with needs to be very clear.

 For example: Children rescued from child trafficking need a safe place to receive food, care, and education.
 Please help!

 After you have clearly stated the problem or need, then you can explain the solution.
 Donors want their giving to make a difference and be a part of solving the problem.
 You want to make it easy for a donor to tell their friends what they are helping to accomplish like, “I help dig wells in Africa so people can have safe drinking water.” or “I help provide groceries for needy single moms in New York City.”

 After reading the appeal, if a solution statement (“I help….”) cannot easily be determined, then the solution is still unclear and needs to be refined.

 >> Are you speaking to the heart, not the head?